timothyahwang/openvm/benchmarks/README.md

 1. Add a new crate to the [programs](./programs) directory.
 2. Add the [benchmark to CI](#adding-a-benchmark-to-ci).

-This is called a "guest program" because it is intended to be run on the axVM architecture and not on the machine doing the compilation (the "host machine"), although we will discuss shortly how you can still test it locally on the host machine.
+This is called a "guest program" because it is intended to be run on the OpenVM architecture and not on the machine doing the compilation (the "host machine"), although we will discuss shortly how you can still test it locally on the host machine.

 ### Writing the Guest Program

 The guest program should be a `no_std` Rust crate.
 As long as it is `no_std`, you can import any other `no_std` crates and write Rust as you normally would.
-Import the `axvm` library crate to use `axvm` intrinsic functions (for example `axvm::io::*`).
+Import the `openvm` library crate to use `openvm` intrinsic functions (for example `openvm::io::*`).

 The guest program also needs `#![no_main]` because `no_std` does not have certain default handlers.
-These are provided by the `axvm::entry!` macro.
-You should still create a `main` function, and then add `axvm::entry!(main)` for the macro to set up the function to run as a normal `main` function.
+These are provided by the `openvm::entry!` macro.
+You should still create a `main` function, and then add `openvm::entry!(main)` for the macro to set up the function to run as a normal `main` function.
 While the function can be named anything when `target_os = "zkvm"`, for compatibility with testing when `std` feature is enabled (see below), you should still name it `main`.

 To support host machine execution, the top of your guest program should have: